-Employees may not use vendors or their employment with the Board to achieve personal gain outside of the employee incentive programs that are communicated to all employees.
+Employees may not use vendors or their employment with the North Vancouver School District to achieve personal gain outside of the employee incentive programs that are communicated to all employees.

 Employees may engage in remunerative employment with another employer, carry on a business, and receive remuneration from public funds for activities outside their position provided that:

 - It does not interfere with the performance of their duties as an employee